pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-life.md

 ---

 **LEXICAL NOTE**:
 "Purpose" can mean either "goal" or "goal-driven behaviour/orientation"; when used with an article (definite or indefinite), it means "goal" (examples of use: "the purpose of the text", "to have a purpose", "to act toward a purpose"), and when used without an article, it means "goal-driven behaviour/orientation" (examples of use: "the value of purpose", "to have purpose", "to act with purpose").
 Also note that "purposeful" and "goal-driven" are synonymous.
+I shall use both sets of terms to avoid leaning into any connotations each set of terms may carry.

 ---